 When to Use High ISO

-Normally a high ISO is used for photographing:
+Usually, a high ISO is used for photographing:

-- Wildlife or action photography where subjects are moving quickly
+- Wildlife or action photography, where subjects are moving quickly

 - Other scenarios where you want to freeze motion (such as photographing waterfalls or waves)